TimKraemer/minimal-npm-webpack-react-es6-production-environment/README.md

 * Webpack 4
 * Hot Building: view your changes live after saving
 * ES6 Support
+* Polyfills
 * CSS, SCSS (SASS), LESS support
 * ESLint linting
 * Module Chunking
-* ... results at the time of writing to a production-build with a total size of `216 kB`
+* ... results at the time of writing to a production-build with a total size of `236 kB`